What is The Big Lunch?

 Whenever you’re ready!
 It really depends on what you’ve got in mind.
-If you’re hoping to close your road for a street party then it’s a good idea to get on to your local council as early as possible, as some councils ask for up to 12 weeks’ notice.
-It’s also good to spark up interest within the community with a couple of months to spare so that people have time to get involved in the planning and organising with you.
-Request our free starter pack to help you get going.
+It's good to spark up interest within the community with a couple of months to spare so that people have time to get involved in the planning and organising with you.
+Request our free Big Lunch pack to help you get going.

-Can I build a Big Lunch into an existing event or festival?
+Can I build a Big Lunch into an existing event or celebration?

 Absolutely, it’s a great way to get it started locally.
+The Big Lunch is really flexible and can fit alongside or as part of many existing activities.
 Speak to our team if you have further questions.

 How much will it cost?